Find out what to expect when you come to your appointment or class.

 We will contact you by phone within 72 working hours of receiving your referral.
 If we cannot get through to you, we will leave an answerphone message or send you a letter confirming your appointment date and time.

 If your referral is not suitable for our service, we will send a letter to you and your GP explaining why this is and who to forward your referral on to.
 This will be sent within 72 working hours of us receiving your referral.

-You are welcome to bring a relative, close friend or carer with you to your appointment.
+we ask that you attend your appointment alone unless it is essential for example a carer or a baby.
 We suggest that you wear comfortable clothing that is easy to remove, as you will likely have a physical assessment during your appointment.
 Depending on your condition, the physical assessment may include a vaginal or ano-rectal examination, which will be fully discussed with you at your appointment.
 If you wish to have a chaperone present for this examination please call in advance to arrange this.

-If you are attending for acupuncture or hydrotherapy, please make sure you have eaten something two hours before your appointment.
+If you are attending for acupuncture, please make sure you have eaten something two hours before your appointment.

 It would be helpful if you could bring the following to your appointment:

 - any correspondence relating to your current condition such as clinic letters